AhmetZamanis/KaggleStoreSales/ReportPart1.md

   category.

-- In part 2, we will have to come up with a strategy that will simplify our work, while still yielding good predictions.
+- In part 2, we will have to come up with a strategy that will simplify our work while still yielding good predictions.
 Some of the 33 product categories likely have very different seasonality patterns.
-  We’ll likely rely on more “automatic” models that are able to derive time effects & seasonality.
+We’ll likely rely on more “automatic” models that are able to derive time effects & seasonality, such as AutoARIMA and more sophisticated neural networks available in Darts.

 - We’ll also explore the topic of **hierarchical reconciliation**:
   Making sure our predictions are coherent within the levels of the time